ActionSA: Values

 The party also has made strong calls for tougher immigration policy, and the party's leader, Herman Mashaba, has made various statements about immigrants that some observers have criticised as xenophobic.
 However, during the party's 2024 election campaign, the party condemned xenophobia and called for simplifying legal immigration to South Africa, particularly for skilled workers.

+In January 2026, ActionSA representatives in the Eastern Cape discussed the use of advanced water management technologies to address infrastructure challenges.
+Provincial chairperson Athol Trollip stated that the province was “water-scarce” with significant infrastructure issues, adding that it could “benefit significantly from Israeli expertise” in water management.
+These remarks were made in the context of water-related policy proposals advanced by the party in 2024 highlighting South Africa’s water crisis.

 Party structure

 ActionSA has not held any internal elections.
 The party constitution states that it was to hold internal elections within nine months of the 2024 elections.
 However, as of August 2025, fifteen months later, the party has not held any internal elections.
 Spokesperson Matthew George stated that the party was working to establish branches in 70% of wards before holding any elections.
 In these elections, only the president is due to be elected, with the president then appointing all top leaders.

 Mergers

 In January 2025, the party merged with Forum 4 Service Delivery (F4SD), and plans to contest the 2026 local government elections under the ActionSA banner.
 F4SD leader Mbahare Kekana was appointed Deputy President of ActionSA.

 In February 2025, the party also merged with Capricorn Independent Community Activists Forum (CICAF), Magošhi Swaragang Movement (MSM) and Democratic Union Party (DUP) in the Limpopo Province.